A Lagrangian filling for every cluster seed: The curve quiver with potential

+\begin{proof} Consider an $i\in [m]$ with $B_i$ minimal.
+By Lemma \ref{lem:bigon_removal}, there exists a sequence of triple point moves that makes $B_i$ a local bigon.
+Note that such sequence of triple point moves does not create or remove any additional bigons.
+Once the bigon $B_i$ has been made local, a unique local bigon move suffices to obtained the required configuration $\SC_1$. \end{proof}

-The proof of Theorem \ref{thm:HassScott} is local on a given bigon $B_i$, in that it only modifies the configuration $\SC_0$ in a neighborhood of $B_i$.
-It is worth remarking that the Hass-Scott algorithm is able to remove a bigon without introducing further (unnecessary) intersections: just with triple points moves any bigon (possibly non-local) becomes a local bigon.
-In summary, given a non-reduced configuration $\SC\sse\Sigma$, the algorithm in \cite{HassScott85} implies that there exists a sequence of moves, both possibly containing and intertwining triple point moves and local bigon moves, that when applied to $\SC$ yields a reduced configuration.
+Note that the proof of Theorem \ref{thm:HassScott} is local on a given bigon $B_i$, in that it only modifies the configuration $\SC_0$ in an arbitrarily small neighborhood of $B_i$.
+It is worth remarking that Theorem \ref{thm:HassScott} is able to remove a bigon without introducing further (unnecessary) intersections: just with triple points moves any bigon (possibly non-local) becomes a local bigon.

+In summary, given a non-reduced configuration $\SC\sse\Sigma$, Theorem \ref{thm:HassScott} implies that there exists a sequence of moves, both possibly containing and intertwining triple point moves and local bigon moves, that when applied to $\SC$ yields a reduced configuration.
+Indeed, there always exists a minimal bigon in a non-reduced configuration.
+After applying Theorem \ref{thm:HassScott}, this bigon can be removed, yielding a configuration with strictly less bigons.
+Iterating this procedure leads to a reduced configuration.